Sudan

 Conflict and Hunger

-Following the outbreak of violence in mid-April 2023, food production factories and markets have been destroyed, fatal attacks on humanitarian food aid personnel have been perpetrated and looting of food has occurred on a large scale.
-In May 2023, it was estimated that a further 2-2.5 million people in Sudan would fall into hunger in the following three to six months due to persisting violence.
+Following the outbreak of violence in mid-April 2023, food production factories and markets have been destroyed, humanitarian food aid workers have been killed and looting of food has occurred on a large scale.
+In July 2024, famine conditions were declared in the country.

 Insecurity Insight monitors conflict events contributing to food insecurity in Sudan as part of its conflict and hunger project.
-Our latest report examines conflict events with clearly foreseeable consequences for food security in Sudan between 15 April and 16 June 2023.
-It can be viewed here.
+Our latest report examines food-related violence in Sudan between 15 April 2023 and 30 November 2024.
+It also analyses obstruction of humanitarian aid provision and access in the country.
+The report can be viewed here.
 Data covering the same period is accessible for download here.

 Sexual Violence